-Her memoir, THE HONEY BUS (HarperCollins/Park Row Books 2019) reveals the life lessons she learned in her grandfather’s Big Sur bee yard that rescued her from a difficult childhood.
+Her 2019 memoir, THE HONEY BUS (HarperCollins/Park Row Books) reveals the life lessons she learned in her grandfather’s Big Sur bee yard that rescued her from a difficult childhood.
 The book has been published in eighteen countries and translated into eleven languages.

-Her 2017 book: I, WHO DID NOT DIE, tells the true story of an Iranian child soldier who risked his life to save an enemy during the Iran-Iraq War – an astonishing act of bravery and kindness that changed the course of both their lives.
+Her 2017 book: I, WHO DID NOT DIE, tells the true story of an Iranian child soldier who risked his life to save an enemy fighter during the Iran-Iraq War.

 During her sixteen-year career at the San Francisco Chronicle, her reporting won the PEN USA Literary Award for Journalism, the Casey Medal for Meritorious Journalism, and first place feature writing awards from the Society of Professional Journalists and the Associated Press.
 Her series about an Iraqi boy wounded during the second Gulf War was shortlisted for the Pulitzer Prize.

-Meredith is a former professor of journalism and podcasting at Mills College in Oakland, CA. She lives in San Francisco, where she rows on the Bay and cares for several beehives in a community garden.
+Meredith is a former professor of journalism and podcasting at Mills College in Oakland, CA. She lives in Carmel Valley where she spends her time writing, beekeeping, and volunteering for the Monterey Bay Aquarium as a scuba diver.